 International trade regulations consist essentially of the World Trade Organization's tools.

 The agreement establishing the World Trade Organization has several appendixes containing the WTO agreements.
 The entire regulatory system is based on the agreements of the Uruguay Round.
-L'“Final Act ” was signed in 1994 in Marrakech.
+L'“Final Act (link is external)” was signed in 1994 in Marrakech.
 All other WTO texts are appendixed thereto.

 2. The WTO Agreement